youngmin-chung/MERN_TripAdvisor/README.md

 ## Versioning

-MERN Trip Advisor version 0.0.1
+MERN Trip Advisor

+\\ version 0.0.1: completed to work on backend functions

+\\ version 0.0.2: developing now - Design and layout will be improved

 ## Authors